nestagencyuk/react_components/README.md

 1. First, ensure you have put all your svg files in `src/assets/icons/`.
 2. To process all icon files to adhere to the above spec, run `npm run icon:files`.
-3. To generate a temporary file that has icon stories (to paste here in the docs) and generate TypeScript types, run `npm run icon:stories`.
-Copy your types into `src/components/Icon/types` and your stories here in this .mdx file.
+3. To generate a temporary file that has icon stories (to paste into Storybook) and generate TypeScript types, run `npm run icon:stories`.
+Copy your types into `src/components/Icon/types` and your stories in `src/components/Icon/Icon.stories.mdx`.
 Remember to delete the generated temp file too.

 ### Scaffold